gozhang/gozhang.github.io/_pages/about.md

+---
+permalink: /
+title: "About"
+excerpt: "About me"
+author_profile: true
+---

 Welcome to my homepage!
 I am a fifth-year PhD student in the Department of Statistics at University of British Columbia, under the supervision of [Dr. Jiahua Chen](https://www.stat.ubc.ca/~jhchen/).